dynamsoft-docs/document-normalizer-docs/programming/javascript/api-reference/settings.md

 **Parameters**

 `settings` : a JSON object that contains the new runtime settings or a string which refers to a built-in template.
+As of version 1.0.10, the only built-in template is "lowcontrast", which, as the name suggests, is optimized for detecting document boundaries with colors similar to the surrounding environment.

 **Return value**